qqii/panda1.c/3 SDL/Sketch/README.md

 Parse a `.sketch` file and render instructions in an SDL window.

+## Usage

+1. `make`
+2. `./sketch.o <filename>`

 ## Sketch format

 The sketch format is a binary file that uses an instruction set that controls something similar to a turtle.

 Use `xxd -g 1 [filename]` to inspect sketch files in their binary format.
-A seperate tool has been created in the Decode folder to print out the instructions.
+A separate tool has been created in the Decode folder to print out the instructions.

 See the [Sketch.xhtml](Sketch.xhtml) file or the code for more details.